 Julie Lyn Barber, D.A.

-Dr. Barber is an Assistant Professor in the Department of Theatre at Purdue University.
-Previously she was BFA coordinator and Associate professor in the the Department of Theatre & Dance at Western Kentucky University.
+Dr. Barber is Assistant Professor and Head of Musical Theatre in the Department of Theatre at Purdue University Fort Wayne.
+Previously she was BFA coordinator and Associate Professor in the the Department of Theatre & Dance at Western Kentucky University.
 In addition to her work in higher education, she has taught dance, theatre arts, and music to students of all ages for over 20 years.
 She regularly teaches master classes in Spolin improvisation, musical theatre techniques, singing, as well as given presentations on the importance of providing failure-training opportunities for students, the integration of singing and dancing techniques, training transgender singers, and challenging gender bias in entertainment.